 How do you determine recombination frequency?
-You must be able to detect the alleles and follow them as they are inherited. above. determining recombination frequency was fairly easy-you can see eye color and height thus you can follow the alleles.
-Even though it is a bit more technical, following RFLPs and disease states allows you to determine recombination frequencies and thereby determine map distances.
+You must be able to detect the alleles and follow them as they are inherited.
+The number of recombinants over the total offspring is the recombinant frequency.
+In the example above, determining recombination frequency would be fairly easy-you can test blood type and assess HD status to figure out the allele combinations in each person.
+Even though it is a bit more technical, following alleles of a molecular marker like an STR or a SNP and testing for linkage with disease states allows you to determine recombination frequencies and thereby determine map distance of the disease gene from the molecular marker locus.

-If we were trying to use RFLPs to develop a linkage map of a chromosome in an organism that produces many, many offspring-say Drosophila, it would be relatively easy to do so.
-In diploid organisms, the simplest way to map chromosomes is to do a dihybrid test cross (a heterozygote X a homozygous recessive).
-Below is an example of such a Southern blot:
+Before you map a disease gene, you need to to know the relative positions on the genetic map of all the STRs and SNPs you are using; in other words, you first need a linkage map of these markers on each chromosome.
+If we were trying to use STRs to develop a linkage map in an organism that produces many, many offspring-say Drosophila, it would be relatively easy to do so.
+In diploid organisms, the simplest way to map chromosomes is to do a dihybrid test cross (a double heterozygote crossed to an individual homozygous recessive for both loci).
+Let's say you cross a female fruit fly heterozygous for two STRs to a male fruit fly homozygous for both.
+If you were to amplify (by PCR) both STRs from each of the flies and run them on a gel, it might look like this: